 Whatever your goal, reductions in your drinking are going to be good for your health.
 As you're cutting back it's important to keep in mind the UK Chief Medical Officers' low risk drinking guidelines, of not regularly drinking more than 14 units a week, to keep the risks of developing a range of health problems, including liver and heart disease and seven types of cancer, to a low level.

-It’s a good idea to remind yourself of this if you slip up while on your cutting back on alcohol.
+It’s a good idea to remind yourself of this if you slip up while trying to cut back on alcohol.

 A single “lapse” might be drinking more than you had planned to do on one occasion.
 It’s important to recognise that this does not necessarily need to become a “relapse” – when you go back to regularly drinking at harmful levels.
 The important thing is to be aware and take action.